 Demonstration of how the headphones are virtually unnoticeable when worn.
 A contrast to most hearing aids (which cannot play music) and overear-headphones

 There are 2 types of conductive hearing loss – mid ear and outer ear.
 Fortunately, the inner ear works fine but sound from the outside world has difficulty entering.
 Therefore, bone conduction technology allows sound to send vibrations through the skull so sound can directly travel to the inner ear – bypassing the need to travel via the outer and mid ear.
 “Bone” is extremely intuitive and can be used by anyone.
 It works in a similar way to standard wireless headphones and includes the following features;

 Touch sensitive playback controls.

 The main difference is that it sits behind the ear rather than on it.
 This means that the actual product itself is completely hidden from front view.
-From the side, it looks like a standard thin hairband (which can be covered by hair.)
-This means it would not look out of place when used.
+From the side, it shares a similar aesthetic to a standard thin hairband which can be covered by hair.
+Bone is the ideal solution for any scenario or envionrment